Skip to main content

 Testcontainers

 Testcontainers is the correct spelling (yes, lowercase c) and a singular word.
-Testcontainers is not about “testing containers”, but “testing with containers”.
+Testcontainers is not about “testing containers” but “testing with containers”.
 The central concept of the framework is to manage and run integration tests using Docker-based test dependencies through a straightforward API.

 All of this is self-contained and orchestrated within the test context.
 Simple and fast as unit tests, with no mocks!
 As a developer, executing integration tests through my favorite IDE, with no extra steps, is delightful.